The food culture of the Faroe Islands

 A New Take on Nordic Cuisine

-Still today, while passing by small fisherman villages as picturesque as postal cards, it is not uncommon to notice fish hanging from eaves, slowly aging and absorbing the wind’s salty flavours.
+Still, today, while passing by small fisherman villages as picturesque as postal cards, it is not uncommon to notice fish hanging from eaves, slowly ageing and absorbing the wind’s salty flavours.
 A century ago, these would later be stocked for winter.
 Nowadays, local chefs are picking up on this mundane method rooted in survival instincts to give it a more refined twist.
-Young chefs like Kári Kristiansen from restaurant Ræst and Poul Andrias Ziska from newly Michelin-star-awarded KOKS, are following in the steps of famous Faroese chef Leif Sørensen.
+Young chefs like Kári Kristiansen from restaurant Ræst and Poul Andrias Ziska from 2-star Michelin restaurant KOKS, are following in the steps of famous Faroese chef Leif Sørensen.
 Leif, together with other Nordic chefs like NOMA’s René Redzepi’s, signed the New Nordic Food Manifesto in 2004, which crystallized the wish to celebrate and protect a Scandinavian approach to food that is pure, simple, ethical, seasonal, and focused on locally sourced and fresh ingredients.
 Ten years ago, it was almost impossible to eat local when going out in Faroese restaurants, but as relationships with producers and farmers have flourished, the islands’ exceptional signature is now accessible to all.

 Raest, or Not to Raest